 CCOF offers information on cleaners and sanitizers allowed in organic production.

-Webinar: COVID-19 Guidelines for Farmers & Markets, PASA
+COVID-19 Guidelines for Farmers & Markets, PASA

 This recorded webinar reviews the guidelines issued by the Pennsylvania Department of Agriculture on COVID-19 for farmers, markets, and related ag businesses.
 It outlines additional measures recommended for direct-to-consumer farms and farmers markets to limit in-person transactions.

-Covid-19 Crisis Best Practices, Examples, and Resources, Farmers Market Coalition
+Farmers Markets Respond to COVID-19—Best Practices, Examples, and Resources, Farmers Market Coalition

-Quotes, pictures, links, and best practices from market organizations around the country, explaining how they are mitigating exposure while still providing healthy food to residents.
+Videos, pictures, links, and best practices from market organizations around the country, explaining how they are mitigating exposure while still providing healthy food to residents.

 Supporting Alternative Sales Options for Direct to Market Farmers, Rural Advancement Foundation International (RAFI-USA)